tuckerzp/introduction-to-github-command-line/README.md

 On additional branches, you can make edits without impacting the `main` version.
 Branches allow you to separate your work from the `main` branch.
 In other words, everyone's work is safe while you contribute.
 <br>:tv: [Video: Branches](https://www.youtube.com/watch?v=xgQmu81G1yY)

-**What is a profile README?**: A [profile README](https://docs.github.com/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme) is essentially an "About me" section on your GitHub profile where you can share information about yourself with the community on GitHub.com.
-GitHub shows your profile README at the top of your profile page.

 ### :keyboard: Activity: Your first branch